Home

 This tried and true method has long lasting results and offers excellent accuracy.
 The entire root is yanked out which means it takes longer for it to grow & emerge from the follicle.
 And since each strand is plucked individually, you can achieve whatever shape you want - thin or tapered.
 The only drawback to this method is that it is extremely time-consuming and requires patience - lots and lots of patience.

 Even though most manufacturers say that their products should not be used on your face, people still do it and like the results.
 Putting these chemical concoctions, even the sensitive formulations, near the eye can lead to irritation and even a chemical burn.
-The skin is very thin & sensitive and the hair removal cream can melt & run with steam & perspiration.
+The skin is very thin & sensitive and the can melt & run with steam & perspiration.
 However, the low cost & easy convenience make this method attractive to some.
 Be careful.

 Hair removal has to be done very carefully around the sensitive eyes.